what we’ve discovered

 Runes is the latest attempt at creating the go-to standard for token development on the Bitcoin network.

-The limitations of the BRC-20 protocol were what motivated Rodarmor to develop the Runes Protocol.
+The limitations of the BRC-20 protocol motivated Rodarmor to develop the Runes Protocol.
 He was particularly interested in resolving BRC-20 standard’s heavy UTXO footprint, which often led to network clogging.

 But what are UTXOs, and why are they such a concern within the BTC network?

-UTXO is the blockchain equivalent of change you receive from the Bitcoin network after sending a specific amount of BTC.
+UTXO is the change you receive from the Bitcoin network after sending a specific amount of BTC.

 For example, when you spend $90 for shopping and pay using a $100 bill, the merchant will hand you $10 as change and keep the $100 bill as it is.
 However, in the Bitcoin network, the network keeps the “$100 bill,” releases a new $90 to the merchant, and issues another $10 to you, instead of splitting the $100 into $90 and $10.